 Cysts or Tumors

-One of the most painful types of headache, cluster headaches can result in pain around or behind one eye, with pain radiating to reach the jaw.
+One of the most agonizing types of headaches, cluster headaches can cause pain in the area around or behind one eye, with the pain sometimes spreading to the jaw.

 How can I get rid of jaw pain?